rkalescky/documentation/portal.rst

 HPC OnDemand Web Portal
 #######################

+HPC OnDemand provides an integrated, single access point for HPC resources on the ManeFrame II (M2) supercomputer.

 Accessing the Portal
 ====================

-Access to the HPC OnDemand web portal requires an existing ManeFrame II account, which can be requested as documented in :doc:`Accounts <accounts>`.
+Access to the HPC OnDemand web portal requires an existing M2 account, which can be requested as documented in :doc:`Accounts <accounts>`.

 #.
 Go to `hpc.smu.edu <https://hpc.smu.edu/>`_.
 #.
 Sign in using your SMU ID and SMU password